trennlinie

 1983

 Get the Balance Right was not included on the following album Construction Time Again, but does appear on the American compilation People Are People and the compilation The Singles 81-85.
-The B-side, The Great Outdoors!, an instrumental written by Martin and Alan, featured on the Broken Frame Tour as the introduction theme on selected shows.
-The single reached number 13 in the UK charts.
+The single's B-side The Great Outdoors!, an instrumental track written by Martin and Alan, featured on the Broken Frame-Tour as the introduction theme on selected shows.
+The single reached No. 13 in the UK charts.

 Alan: "Interestingly, this was the first time we had concentrated on producing a dance 12".
 Although remixes had been made for previous releases, this one was very much geared towards the clubs."[1]

-First the band tried to say something positive about their new single, of course.
+First the band, of course, tried to say something positive about their new single.

-David: "Get The Balance Right is about telling people to go their own way.
+Dave: "Get the Balance Right is about telling people to go their own way.
 It also takes a dig at people who like to be different just for the sake of it.
 You've just got to reach the right balance between normality and insanity."[3]

-Later it became more and more clear that they weren't really happy about Get The Balance Right.
+Later it became clear that they weren't happy about Get the Balance Right.

 Alan: "I don't think I made a great deal of difference.
 I probably made it worse."